 Dr. Munger’s medical practice was advertised under the Rodney subtitle, in the 1885 Farmers and Business Directory and the 1886 Elgin Kent Essex and Lambton Business Directory.
 Dr. Munger built a drugstore on the main street of Rodney between Harper Street and Victoria Street in 1891.
 He hired a druggist named Ramsay Sinclair to operate it.

 Dr. Munger retired from medicine in 1895 and he worked in the drug store.
 A new graduate from The University of Toronto Faculty of Medicine (class of 1895) Dr. Hector McLean Paterson, took on the medical practice left vacant by Dr. Munger.

 Dr. Munger died in Elgin County on the 13th of March, 1912.
-He was buried at the Rodney Cemetery in Elgin County.
-Mrs. Sarah Munger died on the 11th of May, 1921 and she was also buried at the Rodney Cemetery.
+Mrs. Sarah Munger died in Rodney on the 11th of May, 1921.
+Dr. and Mrs. Munger were buried at the Rodney Cemetery.

 *Below is a photograph of Dr. Munger standing outside of his home on Furnival Road (The home was built in 1873).